ElmoGaber/MedicalChatBot-Website/README.md

 Add your keys: OPENAI_API_KEY=your_key_here

 ⚠️ Medical Disclaimer
 This chatbot is intended for informational purposes only.
 It does not provide professional medical diagnosis or treatment.
-Always consult with a licensed healthcare professional for medical advice.
+Always consult with a licensed healthcare for medical advice.

 📝 License
 This project is licensed under the MIT License - see the LICENSE